Search RHCG Website

 You cannot donate milk if you:

-• or anyone in your house smokes or vapes even if outside
+• or anyone in your house smokes or vapes in the house.
+Your partner vaping outside is acceptable for donation

 • take certain medications including anti-depressants, sedatives, medication for blood pressure, domperidone.
 Please contact the milk bank to discuss medications you take routinely.
-You can also find more information on drugs at https://ukamb.org/medication-and-donating-breastmilk-2/
+You can also find more information on drugs at Medication and Donating Breastmilk

 If you had a tattoo, piercing or blood transfusion in the last 4 months, you could still donate but we would need to delay your blood tests.